leptonai/examples/advanced/tts/README.md

 lep deployment update -n tts --public
 ```

-You can now use tts either via the UI or via the client.
-Here is a notebook example that interacts with the model:
+You can then use tts either via the UI or via the client.
+See the notebook example for more details.